Drift-King/NFSNitroDecoder/Technical Details.md

 # Where this codec is used
 The two places this codec is to store songs are in the FE_COMMON_STR.ast file in \Sound\Global, and in the .mus files in the \Sound\PFData folder.
-There are two versions of every song in the game - one that plays during races, and one that plays in the Sountrack menu of the options.
-The PFData files correspond to the in-race versions, and FE_COMMMON_STR.ast contains all of the Sountrack mneu versions along with some other tracks.
+There are two versions of every song in the game - one that plays during races, and one that plays in the Soundtrack menu of the options.
+The PFData files correspond to the in-race versions, and FE_COMMMON_STR.ast contains all of the Soundtrack menu versions along with some other tracks.

 The codec is also used to encode some other stuff in .ast files in the Sound\IG_Global folder, but I believe that's mostly just sound effects and police audio clips.
 And it may be used other places in the game, but I haven't looked at all.